-Due to the increasing popularity of our classes we can no longer accept people just turning up on the day.
-As of the 18th of January 2014 new clients will have to enrol their dogs onto one of our classes before they can start.
+Due to the increasing popularity of our classes, we can no longer accept people just turning up on the day for training classes.
+As of 18th of January 2014, new clients will have to enrol their dogs onto one of our dog or puppy training classes before they can start.

-Also we have made changes to both class structure and our aims and objectives, this is due to pending changes to legislation and the Dangerous Dogs Act.
-We now offer a Controlled Dog Award rather than good citizen award (which we feel does not prepare owners for the changes in legislation).
-This is a three stage progression ending with a final assessment.
+Also we have made changes to both class structure and our aims and objectives.
+This is due to changes to legislation and the Dangerous Dogs Act.
 We have decided that we will now be running classes mid week as requested by many of our clients.

 We now offer more services to the community including one to one workshops, CPR and first aid courses (taught by a veterinary nurse) educational courses (taught by a qualified lecturer) nutritional advice (given by a qualified nutritionist) expert witness and risk assessment for the courts (prepared by a professional psychologist BPS Recognition).

-As always Dog Whispers does not advocate or promote harsh training.
-We do not trade with any company, groups or individuals who promote harsh training methods or associated products.
+As always, Dog Whispers does not advocate or promote harsh training.
+We do not trade with any company, group or individual who promotes harsh training methods or associated products.

-Dog Whispers uses a combination of reward based training with consequences of action for negative behaviour that the dog understands but does not induce fear or stress in the dog.
+Dog Whispers uses a combination of reward-based training with leadership skills known as Benevolent Leadership.
 Dog Whispers is headed by a trained dog psychologist and retired search and rescue dog trainer/handler.

-The Dog Whispers Team is encouraged to strive for and achieve academic qualifications, two members are currently considering courses at Lincoln University (Master of Science and a Doctorate in Canine Behaviour Modification) and another has recently completed a BIPDT course.
+The Dog Whispers team is encouraged to strive for and achieve academic qualifications, our team consists of graduates and undergraduates.
 When considering a trainer or behaviourist you need to ask what qualifications they have and what type of insurance they have.
-However the best measure by far is to simply ask the trainer/behaviourist to see their own dogs and see for yourself how well behaved they are and how much control the handler has.
+However, the best measure by far is to simply ask the trainer/behaviourist to see their own dogs and see for yourself how well behaved they are and how much control the handler has.
 Any trainer that refuses to let you see their dog/s should be avoided at all costs.

-Dog Whispers aim is to help as many dogs and owners as possible at a very competitive rate that is manageable to the owner.
+Dog Whispers' aim is to help as many dogs and owners as possible for very competitive rates that are manageable for the owner.

-In our first eight years, Dog Whispers specialised in helping rescued dogs of all ages, breed and temperament to fit in with their new owners and surroundings.
-In that time we have helped over 2500 dogs overcome problems from a lack of confidence to dog on dog aggression, dog on human aggression and severe canine separation anxiety.
+In our first ten years, Dog Whispers specialised in helping rescued dogs of all ages, breeds and temperaments to fit in with their new owners and surroundings.
+In that time we have helped over 3,000 dogs overcome problems from a lack of confidence to dog on dog aggression, dog on human aggression and severe canine separation anxiety.
 We also offer our services to local rescue centres helping dogs in extreme circumstances and possibly facing euthanasia.
-In the last six years we have saved over sixty dogs lives by helping with behaviour problems and re-homing.
+In the last six years we have saved the lives of over sixty dogs by helping with behaviour problems and re-homing.

-A great deal of people ask what is the difference between a dog trainer and a dog psychologist and how do they know which one they need.
-This is easy ask yourself am I the leader of my pack, to help you look at the checklist below:
+A great deal of people ask what the difference is between a dog trainer and a dog psychologist and how they will know which one they need.
+This is easy, ask yourself 'Am I the leader of my pack?'

 - Does your dog listen to YOU?